Pros and Cons of Attic Insulation Types

 Fiberglass batts offer the easiest way to add attic insulation or just about any area of your home.
 However, typically batts offer the worst insulation performance for any job.
 But grabbing a bundle at the store and rolling it out takes little effort, so people use them frequently.

 The image below shows an atrocious installation found at a two-year-old home.
-The residence stood in an upscale neighborhood of an inner-ring, Twin Cities suburb.
-Yep, this passed the city inspection.
+The residence stood in an upscale neighborhood and yep, this passed the city inspection.

 I won’t even discuss R-value, because fiberglass batts don’t belong in an attic.